takuomatsubara/KSD-Bayes/README.md

 The main function is KSD_Bayes, which performs conjugate inference for exponential family models using KSD-Bayes.

-There are four applications considered in the paper:
+There are four main applications considered in the paper:

 1. A Gaussian location model,
 2. a two-dimensional scale parameter estimation problem due to Liu et al,
 3. density estimation using a kernel exponential family model,
 4. an exponential graphical model, and

+Results for each application can be reproduced by running the files reproduce_[X].m, where [X] = Gauss, Liu, KEF, EGM.

+In addition, there is one more supplementary application:

 5. A Ising model (this application is implemented by [Pytorch](https://pytorch.org)).

-Results for each application can be reproduced by running the files reproduce_[X].m, where [X] = Gauss, Liu, KEF, EGM.
+A Result for this application can be reproduced by running *.py files with a setting contain in *.sh files.

 #### Dependencies